 What Does Being Different Mean?

-According to dictionary.reference.com Being Different Means, “
+According to dictionary.reference.com Being Different Means, “not identical; separate or distinct”.

 Being different means being something that is not common or average, that hardly resembles the existers.
 It is something that doesn’t go with the current flow.